A 1.431-Competitive Algorithm for Combinatorial Group Testing: Preliminaries

 The following folklore lemma about procedure DIG will be used for later analysis.

-\begin{lemma} For a contaminated set $X$ with $2^{i-1}<|X|\le2^i$, where $i\ge1$ is an integer, the total number of the tests performed by procedure DIG on $X$ is $i$. \end{lemma}
+\begin{lemma} For a contaminated set $X$ with $2^{i-1}<|X|\le2^i$, where $i\ge1$ is an integer, the total number of tests performed by procedure DIG on $X$ is $i$. \end{lemma}

-An integer sequence, a procedure $4$-Split, and an improved zig-zag approach (here denoted by $Z^d$), which were proposed by \cite{wu2022improved}, will be used in our methods.
-We use $\lceil x\rceil$ to denote the ceiling function of $x$.
+We then describe an integer sequence, a procedure $4$-Split, and an improved zig-zag approach (here denoted by $Z^d$), which were proposed by \cite{wu2022improved}.
 The integer sequence is defined as follows: $a_0=1, a_1=2, a_2=3, \cdots, a_i=\lceil 3\cdot 2^{i-2}\rceil$ for $i \ge 0$.
 Procedure $4$-Split (see Procedure~\ref{alg:4Split}) will be applied for later procedures to identify one defective item (and an unspecified number of good items) from a contaminated set $X$ of size at most $a_k$ items.
 Intuitively, the core idea of this procedure is to partition a contaminated set into four disjoint subsets of a certain size for testing.
-It can reduce some unnecessary tests or identify more pure items with fewer tests.

 Procedure~$Z^d$ is an essential part of our new algorithm.
 We present its framework in Procedure~\ref{alg:Zd}.
-Each time choose a subset $S'$ ($|S'|\le a_k$; if the size of the entire set is less than $a_k$, then select it as $S'$), to identify a defective item from it or to determine that the subset is pure.
+Each time, the algorithm chooses a subset $S'$ ($|S'|\le a_k$; if the size of the entire set is less than $a_k$, then select it as $S'$), to identify a defective item from it or to determine that the subset is pure.
 The size of the current subset depends on the size and test result of the preceding subset.
 Roughly speaking, each time the size is increased if the preceding subset is tested to be pure, and the size is reduced if the preceding subset is tested to be contaminated.
 The process continues until every item in the entire set is successfully identified.

 The following lemma (Theorem 3.12 in \cite{wu2022improved}) about procedure $Z^d$ is stated here without giving proof.